Title: Professor Emeritus

 Dr. Stanton’s upbringing played a large role in his eventual decision to go into the field of psychology.
 His father was a scientist as well as a science and mathematics teacher and mother had an outgoing personality.
 Dr. Stanton became interested in the workings of the human mind, which later shaped his career path.
 Dr. Stanton spent many years as both an educator and psychologist and of his earliest positions was working as the chief psychologist at Fort Dix, New Jersey, from 1968 to 1969.
 He then served with the 98th Medical Detachment in Vietnam the following year.
 Upon returning to the United States, he worked in similar positions at Fort Meade, Maryland, and the Walter Reed National Military Medical Center, in Washington, D.C.

-Dr. Stanton has been the chair of various review committees, task forces and site visit teams for the National Institute on Drug Abuse since 1975, and with the National Institute of Mental Health with the National Institute on Alcohol Abuse and Alcoholism.
+Dr. Stanton has been the chair of various review committees, task forces, and site visit teams for the National Institute on Drug Abuse since 1975 as well as both the National Institute of Mental Health and the National Institute on Alcohol Abuse and Alcoholism.
 Since 1970, he has served on more than 75 governmental and private agency advisory boards.
-In recognition of his work, Dr. Stanton has received such awards as induction to the Schenectady City School District Hall of Fame in 2008 and an Award of Appreciation from the Kentucky Division in 2000.
-He is also the recipient of a Distinguished Contribution to Family Systems Research Award, a Cumulative Contribution to Family Therapy Research Award, a Presidential Citation from the American Psychological Association, the Legacy Circle Award and an Award in Appreciation for Dedication to the Enhancement of Family Life in addition to many others.
+In recognition of his work, Dr. Stanton has received such awards as an induction to the Schenectady City School District Hall of Fame in 2008 and an Award of Appreciation from the Kentucky Division in 2004.
+He is also the recipient of a Distinguished Contribution to Family Systems Research Award, a Cumulative Contribution to Family Therapy Research Award in 2003, a Presidential Citation from the American Psychological Association, the Legacy Circle Award, and an Award in Appreciation for Dedication to the Enhancement of Family Life, in addition to many other prestigious awards.